an3urysm/live-share/docs/main/collab-session.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Working with collaboration sessions in Live Share
+# Working with collaboration sessions

 In this article, we'll run you through series of detailed how-tos that will help you work with collaboration sessions in Visual Studio Live Share.
-Information on concepts or installing Visual Studio Live Share can be [found in the overview](getting-started.md).
+Information on concepts or installing Visual Studio Live Share can be [found in the overview](../index.md).

 If you're looking for an abridged version, check out the [share](quick-start-share.md) and [join](quick-start-join.md) quickstarts.